lambdaclass/lambda_ethereum_consensus/spec/p2p-interface.md

 The `beacon_block` topic is used solely for propagating new signed beacon blocks to all nodes on the networks.
 Signed blocks are sent in their entirety.

+Modified in Altair due to the inner `BeaconBlockBody` change.

 The following validations MUST pass before forwarding the `signed_beacon_block` on the network.
 - _[IGNORE]_ The block is not from a future slot (with a `MAXIMUM_GOSSIP_CLOCK_DISPARITY` allowance) --